 Note that a variable can appear more than once in the same frequencies file.
-This is because the file is a concatenation of per wave frequencies done at the household, enumerated person and responding person levels.
-For example, for state of Australia in each frequency file there are 3 tables:
+This is because the file is a concatenation of per wave frequencies done at the household, enumerated person and responding person-levels.
+For example, for Australian State in each frequency file there are 3 tables: